vasanthk/css-refresher-notes/README.md

 * Block level elements do not sit inline, but break past them.
 If no width is set, will expand naturally to fill its parent container.
 * Can have margins and/or padding.
 * If no height is set, will expand naturally to fit its child elements (assuming they are not floated or positioned).
 So, for a block element, it’s not necessary to give it a set width or to give it a width of 100%.
-* Ignores the vertical-align property
+* Ignores the vertical-align property.

 **Run-in:**
 * Not supported in Firefox + spec not well defined yet.